thachck/tube.vim/README.md

 **v0.2.1**

-This plugin provides a tiny interface for sending commands from MacVim to a separate iTerm or Terminal window.
+This plugin provides a tiny interface for sending commands from MacVim to a separate iTerm or Terminal window without leaving MacVim.

 ## Requirements